 For the older dog with behavior issues it begins with eliminating attention on demand.
 When your dog comes to you and nudges your hand, saying "pet me! pet me!" ignore him.
 Don't tell him "no", don't push him away.
 Simply pretend you don't notice him.
 This has worked for him before, so don't be surprised if he tries harder to get your attention.
 When he figures out that this no longer works, he'll stop.
 In a pack situation, the top ranking dogs can demand attention from the lower ranking ones, not the other way around.
 When you give your dog attention on demand you're telling him that he has more status in the pack than you do.
 Timid dogs become stressed by having this power and may become clingy.
 They're never sure when you'll be in charge so they can't relax.
 What if something scary happens, like a stranger coming in the house?
 Who will handle that?
 The timid dog that is demanding of attention can be on edge a lot of the time because he has more responsibility than he can handle.

-Some dogs see their ability to demand attention as confirmation that they are the "alpha", then become difficult to handle when told to "sit" or "down" or some other demand is placed on them.
+Some dogs see their ability to demand attention as conformation that they are the "alpha", then become difficult to handle when told to "sit" or "down" or some other demand is placed on them.
 It is not their leadership status that stresses them out, it's the lack of consistency.
 They may or may not actually be alpha material, but having no one in the pack that is clearly the leader is a bigger problem than having the dog assume that role full time.
 Dogs are happiest when the pack order is stable.
 Tension is created by a constant fluctuation of pack leadership.

+This section is geared more towards "fixing" a dog with issues..
 Your dog already knows that he can demand your attention and he knows what works to get that to happen.
 As of today, it no longer works, but he doesn't know that yet.
 We all try harder at something we know works when it stops working.
 If I gave you a twenty dollar bill every time you clapped your hands together, you'd clap a lot.
 But, if I suddenly stopped handing you money, even though you were still clapping, you'd clap more and clap louder.
 You might even get closer to me to make sure I was noticing that you were clapping.
 You might even shout at me "Hey!
 I'm clapping like crazy over here, where's the money?".
 If I didn't respond at all, in any way, you'd stop.
 It wasn't working anymore.
 That last try -- that loud, frequent clapping is an extinction burst.
 If, however, during that extinction burst, I gave you another twenty dollar bill you'd be right back in it.
 It would take a lot longer to get you to stop clapping because you just learned that if you try hard enough, it will work.

 When your dog learns that the behaviors that used to get him your attention don't work anymore, he's going to try harder and he's going to have an extinction burst.
 If you give him attention during that time you will have to work that much harder to get him turned around again.
 Telling him "no" or pushing him away is not the kind of attention he's after, but it’s still attention.
 Completely ignoring him will work faster and better.